Tropical trigonal curves: Preliminaries

 The \textbf{canonical loopless model} $(G_{-},l_{-})$ of a metric graph $(G,l)$ is a refinement of the canonical model $(G_0,l_0)$ where $G_{-}$ is the loopless model of $G_0$ and the vertices are added at the midpoint of each loop. \end{defin}

 \begin{defin} An \textbf{abstract tropical curve} is a triple $(G,w,l)$ where $(G,l)$ is a metric graph and $(G,w)$ is a stable graph. \end{defin}

 \begin{defin} Two metric graphs are \textbf{tropically equivalent} if they have the same canonical model.
 A \textbf{tropical modification} of a metric graph $\Gamma$ is a metric graph $\Gamma'$ tropically equivalent to $\Gamma,$ obtained by gluing trees at some points.
-In particular, $\Gamma$ is a topological retraction of any tropical modification. \end{defin} \begin{rk} Notice that if $\Gamma'$ is a tropical modification of $\Gamma$, then both have the same canonical model. \end{rk}
+In particular, $\Gamma$ is a topological retraction of any tropical modification. \end{defin} \begin{rema} Notice that if $\Gamma'$ is a tropical modification of $\Gamma$, then both have the same canonical model. \end{rema}